AndrewPodner/easyCache/README.md

 easyCache
 =========

-This is going to be a crack at a wrapper for adding caching to an application, painlessly
+This is going to be a crack at a wrapper for adding caching to an application, painlessly.